We’ve all pondered what the future will be like. Whether it’s flying cars or instant pizza machines, asking about the future is not uncommon.

 Back to the point, what’s in store for the future of the auto glass industry?
 What will windshields look like down the road, what new features will they have, and how will repairs work?

 Spoiler, it’s mostly speculation and minor experiments in concept cars, but still all cool, nonetheless.

 Pilkington SundymTM Select

-Pilkington SundymTM Select technology is possibly th e most exciting advancement we can look forward to in the near-ish future.
-Pilkington, one of the major glass manufacturers in the world, is developing self-tinting auto glass.
+Pilkington SundymTM Select technology is possibly the most exciting advancement we can look forward to in the near-ish future.
+They are developing self-tinting auto glass.
+How cool!!